praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 Tree approach (faster)
 -------------------------

-Better option is to split the task into four batches:
+A better option is to split the task into four batches:

 ![chained batches](/images/build-ordering-by-batches/tree.png)